asavinov/bistro/core/README.md

 It is also possible to define ranges of time durations and date periods.

-A typical use of range tables is aggregation over (numeric or date) intervals usig inequality conditions as opposed to aggregation over discrete values using equality of values as a condition belonging to a group.
+A typical use of range tables is aggregation over (numeric or date) intervals using inequality conditions as opposed to aggregation over discrete values using equality of values as a condition belonging to a group.

 ## Schema evaluation